-TPS was formed on September 22, 1983, as the Texas Political Subdivisions Workers’ Compensation Joint Self-Insurance Fund to provide a vehicle for workers’ compensation coverage.
-The Texas Political Subdivisions Property Casualty Self-Insurance Fund was formed in 1991 to provide property and casualty coverage for members, and the two funds are operated jointly as TPS.
+Texas Political Subdivisions Joint Self-Insurance Fund (TPS) is a pool comprised of municipalities, counties, school districts, hospitals, junior colleges, and other political subdivisions formed in accordance with the terms of interlocal agreements among its members.
+TPS was organized on September 22, 1983, as the Texas Political Subdivisions Workers’ Compensation Joint Self-Insurance Fund (WC Fund) to provide a vehicle for workers’ compensation coverage.
+On October 1, 1991, the Texas Political Subdivisions Property Casualty Joint Self-Insurance Fund (PC Fund) was formed to provide property and casualty coverage for the members.

 Members, who are non-assessable, combine their contributions and the interest earned thereon to cover their pooled losses and expenses and to make distributions to members as the Trustees deem appropriate (such as the AL, GL & WC Successful Business Partner Credit).
 The contribution for each guaranteed cost member is calculated using the manual contribution adjusted by any applicable experience rating factor and fine-tuned by an individual risk modifier.